Situk River Steelhead Fishing – Yakutat, Alaska

 By: Courtney Dowd-Stanley

-If you’re an avid angling addict, there is no better way to break out of your winter hibernation than with a trip to the Situk River for some spring steelhead fishing.
+If you’re an avid angling addict, there is no better way to break out of your winter hibernation than with a trip to the Situk River in Yakutat, Alaska for some spring steelhead fishing.
 The isolated community of Yakutat is located in Alaska’s southeast region, along the coast between Cordova and the capital city of Juneau.
 Yakutat is off the road system and only accessible via boat or plane, so the overall perception seems to be that it’s challenging to travel to this place that is off-the-beaten-path.
 On the contrary, a quick flight will lead you right into the angling paradise, surrounded by the Tongass National Forest and the scenic Gulf of Alaska.
 The main attraction, however, is the 16-mile-long Situk River, known for its prolific runs of steelhead trout and Pacific salmon.
 With the mission to catch (and release) some trophies, we decided to hop on a plane and go see what all the fuss was about…

 We departed from Anchorage and hopped on a quick Alaska Airlines flight to Yakutat.
 The total flight distance was roughly 342 air miles southeast of Anchorage.
 After a quick layover in Juneau, it took about three hours total to make it from point A to point B. There are two daily 737 Alaska Airlines flights in and out of Yakutat, which makes access from other Southeast towns, as well as Seattle and Anchorage, easy to manage.